ruimaruima/missing-semester/_2020/shell-tools.md

 - `$_` - Last argument from the last command.
 If you are in an interactive shell, you can also quickly get this value by typing `Esc` followed by `.`

 Commands will often return output using `STDOUT`, errors through `STDERR`, and a Return Code to report errors in a more script-friendly manner.
 The return code or exit status is the way scripts/commands have to communicate how execution went.
-A value of 0 usually means everything went OK; anything different from 0 means an error occurred.
+**A value of 0 usually means everything went OK**; **anything different from 0 means an error occurred**.

 Exit codes can be used to conditionally execute commands using `&&` (and operator) and `||` (or operator), both of which are [short-circuiting](https://en.wikipedia.org/wiki/Short-circuit_evaluation) operators.
 Commands can also be separated within the same line using a semicolon `;`.
 The `true` program will always have a 0 return code and the `false` command will always have a 1 return code.